Mamie Van Doren: 1949–1953: Beginnings

 Danielle Cory, an RKO worker and friend of Van Doren, suggested that Van Doren work on stage for the play Billion Dollar Baby, which began her stage career as a showgirl.
 The show was held at the Proser Cafe Theatre, near Jack Dempsey's restaurant.
 Cory additionally suggested that Van Doren should audition for Alberto Vargas to be one of the "Vargas Girls" in Esquire.
 Vargas ended up picking Van Doren as one of his models.

-In New York City she met boxer Jack Dempsey at the Jack Dempsey's Broadway Restaurant.
-Dempesy frequented the Billion Dollar Baby show and held a celebration for the cast.
+In New York City Van Doren met boxer Jack Dempsey at the Jack Dempsey's Broadway Restaurant.
+Dempsey frequented the Billion Dollar Baby show and held a celebration for the cast.
 Dempsey requested to have dinner with Van Doren, which they later had at the Stork Club, and they had a conversation with Sherman Billingsley, the founder of the venue.
-Since Dempsey was treated as a celebrity, the couple was able to go to many other clubs, such as the Copacabana and the 21 Club.
-Dempsey eventually got engaged to Van Doren, but she eventually decided to move back to Hollywood because she thought it would be better for her career.
+Since Dempsey was treated as a celebrity, the couple went to many other clubs, such as the Copacabana and the 21 Club.
+Dempsey got engaged to Van Doren, then decided to move back to Hollywood because she thought it would be better for her career.
 According to Barry Lowe, Van Doren was, "Near penniless, out of work, and frightened for the future" due to Billion Dollar Baby not being successful.

 At the request of Sammy Fain, Van Doren met songwriter Jimmy McHugh.
 McHugh had an interest in Van Doren's career and became her manager.
 Van Doren has stated that since she was managed by McHugh, who was dating gossip columnist Louella Parsons, that Parsons disliked her.
 McHugh told Van Doren that he would enroll her in a drama school and additionally arranged for her to be at Ben Bard's Theater.
 Bard had an acting school and put on plays that were attended by film scouts, casting agents, and directors.
 Van Doren was in Bard's theater productions, such as Once in a Lifetime and At War with the Army.
 At Bard's school Van Doren was given advice by Carolyn Jones, and she was taught by Aaron Spelling in private, which broke Bard's school rules.
-Van Doren would also go to many of McHugh's parties, attended by Darryl F. Zanuck, Louis B. Mayer, and Buddy Adler.
-This allowed Van Doren to do a screen test for Paramount Pictures.
+Van Doren also went to many of McHugh's parties, attended by Darryl F. Zanuck, Louis B. Mayer, and Buddy Adler.
+This allowed Van Doren to have a screen test for Paramount Pictures.